john-veillette/p2prev/README.md

 ```
 but do so at your own peril!
 I may sometimes break things as I work on the development version.

+### Citing this package

+We have minted a DOI so that you can cite the `p2prev` package (or other contents of this repository) and be confident that the link in your citation will always lead to the same place.
+The DOI for the current version should always be near the top of this page on GitHub, or you can use the permanent DOI ([10.5281/zenodo.11459064](https://zenodo.org/doi/10.5281/zenodo.11459064)), which always links to the latest release.

+We hope to release a manuscript describing the $p$-curve mixture method soon, after which we will post a citation for that here.
+If you use $p$-curve mixtures for prevalence estimation, with or without the `p2prev` package, please be so kind as to cite our work.